petripaavola/IntuneDeviceDetailsGUI/README.md

 There is Preview version available which have some bug fixes and other fixes
 Go to [Preview page](./Preview)

+**Version 2.982 update to Microsoft Graph module.**
+* Added Graph API scope **DeviceManagementServiceConfig.Read.All** to get deviceEnrollmentConfiguration information
+* Changed Bitlocker Recovery Keys and LAPS Password **dateTime to current timezone**
+* Improved Graph authentication so script will fail if we don't see TenantId (which should mean authentication failed somehow even if it may have seem to be worked ok)

 **Version 2.98 update to Microsoft Graph module.**
 * **Script uses now Microsoft.Graph.Authentication Powershell module**